Safeguarding Policy

 Understanding sexualised behaviour in children | NSPCC Learning

-All children in the school are aware of staff who they can talk to.
-The names and face of the DSL / safeguarding team are available and are posted in each classroom on the wall and communal areas.
+All pupils in the school are aware of staff who they can talk to.
+The names and faces of the DSL / safeguarding team are available and are posted in each classroom on the wall and communal areas.

 The school holds an annual Anti-Bullying Week.
-Assemblies and lessons address a wide range of friendship issues and outline the school procedures to follow if a child feels they are being bullied.
+Assemblies and lessons address a wide range of friendship issues and outline the school procedures to follow if a pupil feels they are being bullied.

-Children are also taught what to do if they have made a mistake on line.
+Pupils are also taught what to do if they have made a mistake online.
 It is always better to tell.
-At the beginning of computing lessons children are reminded how to keep safe online.
+At the beginning of computing lessons pupils are reminded how to keep safe online.

-The school holds a least termly fire drills and the children are encouraged to assess their response to guide improvements.
+The school holds a least termly fire drills and the pupils are encouraged to assess their response to guide improvements.

-School Sex and Relationship Education (SRE) lessons teach, amongst other things, “Appropriate touch” and “Safe boundaries”.
-School staff use a range of resources to support children to understand what safe behaviour is.
+School Relationship and Sex Education (RSE) lessons teach, amongst other things, “Appropriate touch” and “Safe boundaries”.
+School staff use a range of resources to support pupils to understand what safe behaviour is.

-The school has effective computer firewalls and associated filtering to provide e-safety.
+The school has effective computer firewalls and associated filtering and monitoring to provide online safety.

-The school recognises it has a duty to protect children whilst gaming online.
-Where the school feels this is a risk online advice for parents / carers will be sought and discussed with the parents / carers involved.
+The school recognises it has a duty to protect pupils whilst gaming online.
+Where the school feels this is a risk online advice for Parents / Carers will be sought and discussed with the Parents / Carers involved.

 Safer Recruitment

-All staff recruited are appointed in line with Part 3 of KCSIE 2022.
+All staff recruited are appointed in line with Part 3 of KCSiE 2024.
 A Single Central Register is kept by the School Business Manager.
 This is regularly reviewed by the Safeguarding Governor on their half termly visits to school.

-School staff are asked to complete a ‘staff suitability – self declaration form’ each year, asking a series of questions that continues to check their eligibility to work with children.
+School staff are asked to complete a ‘staff suitability – self declaration form’ each year, asking a series of questions that continues to check their eligibility to work with the pupils at Winchelsea School.

 For further details, refer to the school’s Safer Recruitment Policy.